What are the other Names for this Condition? (Also known as/Synonyms)

 What are the Signs and Symptoms of Ichthyosis Vulgaris?

-The signs and symptoms of Ichthyosis Vulgaris vary from individual to individual.
+The signs and symptoms of Ichthyosis Vulgaris (IV) vary from individual to individual.
 Some have mild signs and symptoms, while others have severe signs and symptoms.
 The signs and symptoms of Ichthyosis Vulgaris may include:

 - Dry scaly skin: The dry scales occur in the abdomen, chest, buttock, legs, and arms.
 Generally, the antecubital fossa of the elbow joint (the crook/fold of the elbow) is spared